qmachine/qmachine/docs/ruby.rst

         hostname:           '0.0.0.0',
         persistent_storage: {},
         port:               8177,
-        public_folder:      'public'
+        public_folder:      'public',
+        trafficlog_storage: {}
     })

 The Ruby version of the API server has significantly less flexibility than the original Node.js version does.
-The only choice to persist storage is MongoDB_ for the message-passing interface, and it lacks the ability to log traffic data directly into a database.
+The only choice to persist storage is MongoDB_ for the message-passing interface, and the only choice for logging traffic data into a database is MongoDB.

 ..
 The SQLite_ bindings are still present in the repository, but the presence